Disadus/disadus-permissions/readme.md

 #### `async setUserPermissions(user: string, permissions: string[])`

-This will set a users permissions to a specific array, this will create a new user if they do not exist and will remove duplicates.
+This will set a user's permissions to a specific array, this will create a new user if they do not exist and will remove duplicates.

 The `user` argument is the id of the user you are attempting to modify.

-The `permissions` argument is the permissions you want give the user.
+The `permissions` argument is the permissions you want to give the user.

 ```ts
 await Manager.setUserPermissions("K8OJF", ["this.is.a.permission", "this.is.another.permission", "this.is.a.test"])